YuryChebiryak/MMM/index.md

 Is soon to come.
 If you want to be notified, please go ahead subscribe to our youtube channel or follow us on Facebook.

-### Overview

-The player tries to survive in this ever-changing environment of vertical open world.
-The game offers wide range of game styles and features.
-Players can combine items, craft weapons, build shelter and explore this horror filled world.
-TODO STEFAN ADD MORE STUFF HERE

-### The Idea
+## The Idea

 >The oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown.
 > -- H. P. Lovecraft

 We are gamers and big fans of Lovecraft, and could never find an RPG game with a vast world like in *Fallout* but with some horror elements but not limited to them like *The Forest*.
 One could say it's a game brought to you from fellow games, we have been influenced by *Diablo*, *GTA*, *Skyrim* and TODO.
+Some guys on the dev team are games since ZX Spectrum and upon release you can expect this game to be a wild mixture of genres with unique mechanics, game actions and atmosphere.

 ### Why "MMM"?